-FTC's initiatives have a more narrow scope than DOJ's reforms.
-FTC published its own Model Timing Agreement in August 2018.
-Shorter than DOJ's Model, FTC's version does not identify a set number of custodians, establish deadlines for productions, or cap depositions.
+The FTC's initiatives have a narrower scope than the DOJ's reforms.
+The FTC published its own Model Timing Agreement in August 2018.
+Shorter than the DOJ's Model, the FTC's version does not identify a set number of custodians, establish deadlines for productions, or cap depositions.
 It provides 60-90 days for the FTC to complete its review following the parties' Second Request compliance date.
-FTC commented that the "proposed date range shall not be interpreted as either a cap or a limit on the number of the days."
-Thus, compared to DOJ, FTC's Model provides a longer timeframe, by at least 30 days, for the FTC to complete its own review.
+The FTC commented that the "proposed date range shall not be interpreted as either a cap or a limit on the number of the days."
+Thus, compared to the DOJ's Model, the FTC's Model provides a longer time frame, by at least 30 days, for the FTC to complete its own review.

-FTC's Model states that its staff will meet with the parties "as reasonably requested by either FTC Staff or either Party."
-However, FTC's Model does not override the FTC's practice to permit only one meeting with the front office.28
+The FTC's Model states that its staff will meet with the parties "as reasonably requested by either FTC Staff or either Party."
+However, the FTC's Model does not override the FTC's practice to permit only one meeting with the front office.

 A comparison of the DOJ's Model Timing Agreement to the FTC's Best Practices for Merger Investigation, published in August 2015, illustrates the potential for divergence between the agencies.
-29 The FTC Best Practices cites to the 2006 Merger Process Reforms, which established a "presumptive limit of 35 custodians if the parties met certain conditions," 30 considerably more than the DOJ limit of 20.
+The FTC's Best Practices refer to the 2006 Merger Process Reforms, which established a "presumptive limit of 35 custodians if the parties met certain conditions," considerably more than the DOJ limit of 20.

-The DOJ reforms therefore may lead to further divergence with the FTC on merger process.
+The DOJ's reforms therefore may lead to further divergence with the FTC on merger processes.
 This will increase the stakes of the outcome of "clearance," the process by which one agency or the other is tasked to handle the investigation, which is largely based on which has more recent experience in the affected business (e.g., computer hardware versus software, metals and mining versus chemicals, oilfield services versus petroleum).
 Although as a policy matter the length and burden of a merger review should not depend on which agency handles an investigation, for a number of reasons, it does.
 Recently, there have been more clearance fights between the agencies and therefore more delay in one agency energetically pursuing the investigation.
 At a congressional hearing in December, the heads of the agencies testified that they are working together to develop a new process for clearance.